 The class is also full of useful information for anyone simply wanting to learn and know more about honey bees.

 After we go over the basics of beekeeping including the "hands on" section there will be plenty of time for Q & A for those that want

 to stick around and talk bees, weather permitting of course.

-The class is approximately four hours in length (including
+The class is normally approximately four hours in length (including

-include, but is not limited to, the following
+include, but are not limited to, the following

 topics of discussion:

 - Hive Setup